Bund yields hit 17-month high on prospects of less Fed stimulus

 Recovery bets have supported bonds of the euro zone's lower-rated states, where growth is crucial to shrink public debt, pushing the yield premia offered by Italian and Spanish 10-year bonds over German Bunds to two-year lows last week.

-However, the spreads widened on Monday to 238 and 253 bps, respectively.
-Italian bonds underperformed their euro zone peers, with outright 10-year yields rising 8 bps to 4.28 percent.
+However, the spreads widened on Monday to 239 and 253 bps, respectively.
+Italian bonds underperformed their euro zone peers, with outright 10-year yields rising 9 basis points to 4.29 percent.

 Traders said that due to seasonally low volumes, domestic insurers began selling Italian bonds well in advance to make room in their books before a debt sale at the end of the month.